Pro-Bolsonaro rioters storm Brazil's top government offices

 “There is no precedent for what they did and these people need to be punished,” Lula said.

-TV channel Globo News showed protesters wearing the green and yellow colors of the national flag that also have come to symbolize the nation's conservative movement, and were adopted by Bolsonaro's suppoerters.
+TV channel Globo News showed protesters wearing the green and yellow colors of the national flag that also have come to symbolize the nation's conservative movement, and were adopted by Bolsonaro's supporters.

 The former president has repeatedly sparred with Supreme Court justices, and the room where they convene was trashed by the rioters.
 They sprayed fire hoses inside the Congress building and ransacked offices at the presidential palace.
 Windows were broken in all of the buildings.